Posted By: National Institute of Standards and Technology

 - In the case of the In-Process Order Change testing method, a new Order (Order 2) will be issued that is of higher priority than the previously issued Order 1.
 When Order 2 is complete, building of Order 1 is to resume.

-- The robot signals programmatically when an order is fulfilled and ready for quality control.
+- The robot signals programmatically when an order is ready for delivery.

 - The robot system will be notified that the trial is over.
 The trial is over when time runs out or all Orders have been fulfilled.